 Eric joined Denver office on in 2016 as a Landscape Architect.
 He recently moved to Denver to work in an area that valued environmentally friendly design and is surrounded with inspiration.
 Upon graduating from Clemson University in 2012, he worked for two years at a small design firm based in Richmond, VA, H&G Landscape Architects.
 At the start of 2015, they merged with a multi-disciplinary firm, Stewart Inc., based in Raleigh, NC until his move to Denver.
 Eric enjoys all aspects of design, from public speaking to drafting supporting documents for community approval and brings creative energy and a hard work ethic to our team.

-Eric is an Associate in the Bozeman office.
+Eric is the Co-Studio Manager of the Bozeman office.
 He is an accomplished designer and project manager and has a wide array of experience ranging from urban plazas and mixed-use developments to resorts and public parks.
 Eric is committed to design excellence and integrating local perspectives into individual project design solutions.
-With a strong set of analytical, technical, and creative problem solving skills readily applied to all projects and phases.
+With a strong set of analytical, technical, and creative problem solving skills, he brings a passion for great design grounded in the realities of budget, maintenance and constructability.

 Garrett Watkins is a recent graduate from the University of Oregon.
 He received his Bachelor Degree in Architecture with a minor in Environmental Studies.
 His interests in Landscape Architecture revolve around the understanding of place and how designers can create meaningful solutions for people and their surroundings to engage with one another.
 While at Oregon, Garrett’s work was mainly focused on the interaction between the built environment and systems of landscapes.
 After graduation he began an internship for the National Park Service as an Ecological Restoration Worker in the Yosemite Wilderness .
 His interests outside of architecture involve backpacking, rock climbing, skiing, and biking.